matt-downs/neto-api-node/README.md

 # neto-api
-A promise based Neto API client for Node
+A promise based Neto API client for Node - built in TypeScript and compiled to JavaScript.

 ### `npm install neto-api`